-46. Speak for An Audience
+83. How to Speak to An Audience

 If you aren't prepared to speak in front of 1,000 people at this very second, how can you expect to be someone that 1,000 people look up to?
 Great habits lead to greatness, and greatness attracts attention.
 Imagine being someone incredible and ruining the speech with nervousness, shaking hands and stuttered words.